zik-uralov/daily-jokes/joke_history.md

 - 2025-11-21 16:32:20: An apple a day keeps the bullies away.
 If you throw it hard enough. (source: https://icanhazdadjoke.com/)
 - 2025-11-21 16:52:22: Why did the programmer go broke?
 He used up all his cache (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-11-21 17:12:24: When Chuck Norris makes a burrito, its main ingredient is real toes. (source: https://geek-jokes.sameerkumar.website/api?format=json)
+- 2025-11-21 17:32:25: Nowadays people are so sensitive, you can't even say "black paint" anymore.
+Instead, you have to say "Jamal, please paint the fence". (source: https://v2.jokeapi.dev/joke/Any?type=single)